 Olivier Bellotto joined Renault in 1984 as an apprentice.
 He obtained a CAP in heavy vehicle mechanics and a mention in diesel mechanics.
 He joined Harsch in July 2001 as a driver/remover.
 For several years, he has been a fine art technician, working in the art department.

-You can’t hang a work of art like you would a painting in your own home.
+Hanging a work of art in your home can be as technical as hanging it in a museum.
 Several criteria need to be considered in great detail, such as the nature of the work of art, its framing or its surroundings.
 Once the technique has been chosen, it is all a question of detail.

 To hang a work of art on a wall is… an art in itself.
 Technique, dexterity and precision are essential.
 Paintings, plates, sculptures, chandeliers or works in neon, those are the types of objects that Harsch are asked to place.
 For Olivier Belloto, who has been working as a technician in the works of art unit for 15 years, the first step is to go on site.